holochain/docs-pages/src/nix.md

 cd holonix
 nix-shell
 ```

+If you don't specify a config file, `nix-shell` will always search the current directory.

 Whenever you want to update to the newest release, just pull the newest changes on the master branch: